False Positives Raised by Quantum Readout Error Mitigation: Results

-where $p_{\text{noisy}}$ ($p_{\text{ideal}}$) is a vector of probabilities with (without) measurement error and $M$ is a $2^n \times 2^n$ matrix characterizing the most general readout error.
-To characterize $M$, we use $X$-gates to flip the qubits and measure the noisy outcomes of all $2^n$ initial states.
-Specially, if the quantum processor is well designed, the readout errors can be treated independently.
-Then, we can write the matrix M in a tensor form:
+where ${\boldsymbol{P}}_{\text{noisy}}$ (${\boldsymbol{P}}_{\text{ideal}}$) is a vector containing $2^n$ outcome probabilities with (without) measurement error and $M$ is a $2^n \times 2^n$ matrix characterizing the most general measurement error.
+To characterize $M$, the qubits are selectively flipped and the noisy outcomes are measured under all $2^n$ initial states.
+Specially, if the measurement error correlations between different qubits are not considered, the measurement error matrix $M$ takes the form $M=\otimes_i M_i$, where $M_i$ is the measurement error matrix of each qubit.
+Meanwhile, the initialization errors can also be modeled as independent and incoherent errors on individual qubits.
+Then, for each qubit, we use an error mitigation matrix $\Lambda_i$ satisfying

-where $M_i$ is the readout error matrix of each qubit and $\delta_{0,i}$ ($\delta_{1,i}$) is the readout error rate on qubit $i$ when it is on state $|0\rangle$ ($|1\rangle$) .
-However, in real experiments, there will always exist initialization errors.
-Usually, the initialization errors can also be treated individually.
-Then, for each qubit, we try to find an error mitigation matrix $\Lambda$ which satisfies:

-where $q_i$ is the initialization error rate on qubit $i$.
-Here, the SPAM error are mixed with each other, since distinguish them is in general challenging.
-For the whole system, the mitigation matrix $\Lambda$ of the n-qubit system can also be written in a tensor form:
+to mitigate the measurement error with the initialization error rate $q_i$ on qubit $Q_i$.
+For the whole system, the mitigation matrix $\Lambda$ is also the tensor form of the individual correction matrix $\Lambda_i$.

-The mitigation matrix $\Lambda$ is not simply the inverse of measurement error matrix $M$, but also affected by the initialization error of the qubits.
-Typically, for transmon qubits, the initialization error rate is indeed much smaller than readout error rate, and the difference between $\Lambda$ and $M^{-1}$ can be neglected.
-Nevertheless, as qubit number grows, this error will accumulate and cause large deviation onto the observable measurement.
-In this paper, we first use the preparation and characterization of large-scale entangling state as examples to show that the initialization error would cause systematically biased error which grows exponentially with the system scale.
-Then, for real application, we use the VQE algorithm and real-time evolution method as examples to show that this effect also prevent us from achieving accurate results in real applications of quantum computation.
+It is noticed that, the mitigation matrix $\Lambda$ is not simply the inverse of measurement error matrix $M$, but also affected by the initialization error of the qubits.
+When the initialization error rate is indeed much smaller than the readout error rate, the difference between $\Lambda$ and $M^{-1}$ is generally considered negligible.
+However, as qubit number grows, this error will accumulate and cause large deviation onto the observable measurement.

-\textit{Characterizing large-scale entangling states} --- The reliable preparation and measurement of large-scale entangled states are central to quantum computing’s promise, from enabling fault-tolerant error correction to unlocking quantum advantage in algorithms .
-Here we use the graph states and the Greenberger-Horne-Zeilinger (GHZ) state as examples to demonstrate that the conventional QREM methods will introduce large biased error.
-The final result of fidelity estimation is thus overestimated.